LAST UPDATED: 8/9/26 – Winter Photography Tips

 Fleece or Nano Puff Jacket

 The Patagonia Nano Puff jacket I own is one of the single best investments in travel gear that I have ever made.
-Not only are these jackets very warm, but they are also very light weight and compact.
+Not only are these jackets very warm, but they are also very lightweight and compact.
 When you aren’t using the jacket, it folds up into its own pocket and can easily fit inside your camera bag in case you need it.
 You will never be left unprepared for changing weather again with this jacket in your bag.

 Waterproof Hiking Boots

-Good hiking boots might not seem like they have all that much to do with photography, but they are an important piece of equipment for any photographer that is going to be working outdoors.
+Good hiking boots might not seem like they have all that much to do with photography, but they are an important piece of equipment for any photographer who is going to be working outdoors.
 This is especially true if you are working in cold, wet conditions.

 I am a big fan of KEEN’s hiking shoes and boots as they are very durable and reliable.
 I have been using their hiking shoes for years and absolutely love them.
-The most recent pair I purchased are the Oakridge Polar Waterproof boots, and they kept me warm at 8.100 feet in the snow at Bryce Canyon.
+The most recent pair I purchased is the Oakridge Polar Waterproof boots, and they kept me warm at 8.100 feet in the snow at Bryce Canyon.

 Quality Winter Hat

-I really like the North Face Reversible Tnf Banner Beanie because it is such a comfortable and versatile hat.
-It is very light weight and compact, which makes it a breeze to pack in your day bag or camera bag.
+I really like the North Face Reversible TNF Banner Beanie because it is such a comfortable and versatile hat.
+It is very lightweight and compact, which makes it a breeze to pack in your day bag or camera bag.
 It is also a reversible hat, which allows you to wear it with a combination of different jackets.
-I bring this hat with me every time I travel and I have used it quite a bit when I didn’t think I would need to.
+I bring this hat with me every time I travel, and I have used it quite a bit when I didn’t think I would need to.

 Fingerless Winter Gloves